-The New York Central and subsequently the Penn Central built these steel transfer type cabooses in their Despatch Car Shops located in East Rochester, NY.
-This particular car was built in 1969 after the merger of the New York Central, the Pennsylvania Railroad, and the New Haven and Hartford Railroads.
+The New York Central and subsequently the Penn Central built these steel transfer type cabooses in their Despatch Car Shops located in East Rochester, New York.
+This particular car was built in 1969 after the New York Central merged with the Pennsylvania Railroad to form Penn Central.
 This was the second class of transfer "hacks" built by the NYC/PC.

-The car was donated by Conrail to the museum in January, 1996.
-The car suffered some cosmetic damage to the opposite side than shown above when it was involved in a roll-over near Batavia, NY which the museum has since corrected prior to its cosmetic restoration.
+The car was donated by Conrail to the museum in January 1996.
+The car suffered some cosmetic damage to the opposite side than shown above when it was involved in a roll-over near Batavia, New York, which the museum has since corrected prior to its cosmetic restoration.
 The car is equipped with roller bearing trucks and modern brakes making it the most "modern" caboose in the R&GV Railroad caboose roster.

 - Built in 1969 at Despatch Shops in East Rochester, NY